SanjinKurelic/TerminalSnake/README.md

 # Snake

 Snake game for Linux/Unix terminal.
 The game requires two players, one plays with the WASD key combination and the other with IJKL.
-Each player is trying to collect as many asterisks as he can.
-By collecting asterisks, snake tail is getting bigger, so player can easily surround his enemy.
-Goal of the game is to eliminate opponent by staying longer on life or surrounding him with tail.
+Each player is trying to collect as many asterisks as they can.
+By collecting asterisks, snake's tail is getting bigger, so player can easily surround his enemy.
+The goal of the game is to eliminate the opponent by staying alive longer or surrounding him with the tail.

 ## Images